-The term 'planted forest' is preferred to 'plantations', but the two are used interchangeably in this report.
+The term 'planted forest' is preferred to 'plantations', but the two are used interchangeably here.
 ITTO (2005) defined planted forest as:

 A forest stand that has been established by planting or seeding.

 FAO (2010) used the following definition:

 Forest predominantly composed of trees established through planting and/or deliberate seeding.